-- Each Location will establish procedures to enforce Driver Requirements and Driving Standards and to approve drivers.
-In developing Location policies and procedures, the following items should be considered: - a.
-Delegations of Authority to appropriate department officials; - b.
+- Each campus Location shawill establish procedures to identify properly authorized, trained, and licensed enforce Driver Requirements and Driving Standards and to approve drivers, and to provide a record of each trip.
+In developing campus Location policies and procedures, the following items should be considered: - a.
+Delegations of Aauthority to appropriate department officials; - b.
 Procedures for authorizing and controlling vehicle use; - Provisions regarding certain types of use (e.g., out-of-state, foreign travel, various rideshare programs) or certain types of users (e.g., students or non-University employees); - d.
-Requirements for reporting Vehicle accidents and moving violations; - e.
-Requirements of the DMV's Employer's Pull Notice (EPN) System; and - f.
-Programs to foster traffic safety consciousness. - Departments with assigned Vehicles and departments responsible for rideshare Vehicles must maintain records that document vehicle users and uses and that demonstrate compliance with State and Federal laws and University policies and procedures.
-Usage reports must be prepared periodically, and at least annually, and sent to the Fleet Operations Unit and to other appropriate campus
+Requirements for reporting vehicle accidents and moving violations; - e.
+Requirements of the DMV's Employer's Pull Notice (EPN) System.DMV's Employer's Pull Notice (EPN) System; and - f.
+Programs to foster traffic safety consciousness. - Departments with assigned Vvehicles and departments responsible for rideshare Vvehicles mustshall maintain records which-that document vehicle users and uses and which-that demonstrate compliance with State-State and Federal I Federal Iaws and University policies and procedures.
+Usage reports shall-must be prepared periodically, but and at least annually, and sent to the Ffleet Oeperations Unit and to other appropriate campus administrative officials, and shall-must be reviewed to verify both the proper use and the continued need for the assignment of such $V{\Psi}$ ehicles.

-- administrative officials, and must be reviewed to verify both the proper use and the continued need for the assignment of such Vehicles. - 3.
-Each Location must establish methods to inform Vehicle users of their responsibilities and of the limits of appropriate use. - 4.
-Each Location must establish procedures for reviewing instances of possible misuse of a Vehicle by drivers and/or responsible authorizing officials, and must take appropriate action up to and including termination of employment.
+- Each campus Location shall must establish methods to inform V ehicle users of their responsibilities and of the limits of appropriate use. - 4.
+Each campus-Location shall-must establish procedures for reviewing instances of possible misuse of a Vvehicle by drivers and/or responsible authorizing officials, and shall-must take appropriate action up to and including termination of employment.
 Such action may include a requirement for reimbursement of costs incurred by the University through misuse; withdrawing or limiting permission to use a University fleet vehicle; and/or canceling authority to authorize use of vehicles.
 Reimbursement of any associated costs may be obtained from the driver, the authorizing official, and/or the budget of the using/responsible department.

-C. Sustainable Transportation Programs:
+C. ALTERNATIVE Sustainable Transportation ProgramsTRANSPORTATION PROGRAMS:

-- 1. To ensure growth in ridesharing programs and use of public transit, specific incentives may be developed.
-Such incentives may include, but are not limited to, the following: discounted rates for riders, discounted rates for drivers, personal use mileage for drivers, guaranteed ride-home programs, transit pass subsidies, and use of University-owned vehicles (those assigned to a department on a long-term basis) as authorized carpool vehicles in conjunction with ridesharing programs. - Participation in University ridesharing programs by non-University employees is permitted provided the Location maintains signed, annually updated participant and employer agreements outlining program elements, requirements, and responsibilities. - 3.
-The University supports Locations' development of various guaranteed ride home programs.
-Such programs may include limited use of University-owned vehicles by public transit riders, or participants in authorized ridesharing programs (including non-University employees) who need to leave the workplace for emergency reasons in advance of normally scheduled departures, or who must work late.
+- To ensure growth in ridesharing programs and use of public transit, specific incentives may be developed.
+Such incentives may include, but are not limited to, the following: discounted rates for riders, cash compensationdiscounted rates for drivers, personal use mileage for drivers, guaranteed ride-home programs, transit pass subsidies, and use of University-owned vehicles (those assigned to a department on a long-term basis) as authorized carpool vehicles in conjunction with ridesharing programs. - 2.
+Participation in University ridesharing programs by non-University employees is permitted provided the University Location maintains signed, annually updated participant and employer agreements outlining program elements, requirements, and responsibilities. - The University The University supports UC-Locations' development of various guaranteed ride home programs.
+Such programs may include limited use of University-owned vehicles by public transit riders, or participants in authorized ridesharing programs (including non-University employees) who need to leave the work-place for emergency reasons in advance of normally scheduled departures, or who must work late.